cicilzx/rustc-bug-study-artifact/README.md

 ```
 Then, two files (`item_node_counts.csv` and `type_node_counts.csv`) will be saved in `./Test_Case_Characteristics` folder, which is same as `./item_node_counts.csv` and `./type_node_counts.csv`.

+If you are using the Docker container, these files can be directly accessed from your host machine in the `./rustc-bug-study-artifact/Test_Case_Characteristics/` directory.

 ## RQ4: Status of Existing Techniques (Section 6)